6 Best Practices for Color Management in the Press Room

 - For metal decorating, the ink maker should provide the first swatch to the brand owner (the INX Color Catalog can be utilized for accurate color selection on aluminum) and the provided/selected swatch(es) should be utilized for color qualification until the initial sample is created and sent to the brand manager for approval and once approval is received, ultimately becomes the standard.

-- Ensure that your workflow allows you to put ink pre-sets into the job data and that you are able to import plate curve adjustment data while you are working on color calibration.
+- Ensure that your color management workflow allows you to put ink pre-sets into the job data and that you are able to import plate curve adjustment data while you are working on color calibration.
 Ink pre-sets are essential in make-ready on a job.
 Pulling up to color in 50 sheets or 250 sheets and trying to match is extremely frustrating for your press operators and adds additional inventory requirement and productivity degradation.

 - Earn certification in the G7 methodology.
 Since moving from film to CTP, the G7 method has consistently demonstrated that you can achieve the same results as CMYK on many platforms.
 This is another area where INX can help.
 We are highly qualified in helping a new customer through the certification process and/or helping a customer become recertified.